developer-portal/content/tools/docker/compose.md

 ### Docker

-This guide expects that you have Docker engine installed, configured and running (for more information see section docker of this site).
+This guide expects that you have Docker engine installed, configured and running (for more information see [the Fedora installation guide](/tools/docker/docker-installation.html)).

 ### Images